The methods behind creating a delicious Neapolitan style Margherita pizza come from a time-honored craft in Italy.

-I wanted the experience of learning how to make as close to Neapolitan pizza as possible.
-Not too many restaurants are able to meet this.
-I sought out Chef Crystal Ortega from Federalist Public House and asked for a lesson.
-I like to think I begged relentlessly for pizza secrets, however she might tell you I didn’t beg enough.
-The truth lies somewhere in the middle.
+I wanted to learn how to make as close to traditional Neapolitan pizza as possible, and not too many restaurants are able to meet this high standard.
+One personal who I knew could was Chef Crystal Ortega from Federalist Public House, so I asked for a lesson.
+I begged her relentlessly for any pizza secrets she could offer.

 With a hunger to better the pizza and reach a deeper understanding of Neapolitan pizza culture, Crystal and Marvin developed plans to see how the restaurant compared with true authentic Neapolitan pizzas.